Maclean-Hunter: Radio and television

-In 1961, the company began to diversify, adding its first broadcasting asset, radio station CFCO in Chatham, Ontario.
+Expansion and sale

 In 1968 Maclean-Hunter Publishing Company Limited was renamed to Maclean-Hunter Limited and finally as Maclean Hunter Limited in 1981.

 In the 1970s, M-H merged its Le Maclean French-language magazine with Actualité, and began publishing L'actualité.
 In 1982, the company acquired a controlling interest in Sun Media; ownership of the Financial Post was transferred to Sun Media for $46 millions in 1987 to facilitate the publication's expansion from a weekly to a daily newspaper.
 The following year Maclean Hunter acquired additional shares of Sun Media, bringing its total ownership to 60.5% of all shares (up from 50.8% in 1987).

 By the early 1990s, Maclean-Hunter's assets also included cable television services in 35 Ontario markets, 21 radio stations, television station CFCN in Calgary and a significant minority share in CTV.

 Maclean-Hunter was acquired in 1994 by Rogers Communications.
 The Canadian Radio-television and Telecommunications Commission approved the transaction, but required Rogers to divest itself of some of Maclean-Hunter's individual assets to alleviate concerns about concentration of media ownership.
 Shaw Communications acquired some of the cable holdings and radio stations, Telemedia and Blackburn Radio acquired other radio stations, Maritime Broadcasting System acquired the maritime stations, and the consortium of Baton Broadcasting and Electrohome acquired CFCN and the CTV shares.
 Sun Media was sold in an employee buyout in 1996.

 Maclean-Hunter also had cable holdings in the United States, which were acquired by Comcast in 1994 for $1.27bn.

 In 2016 L'actualité was sold to Mishmash (XPND Capital).

 The former assets of Maclean-Hunter, including Maclean's magazine, were sold by Rogers to St. Joseph Communications in March 2019.